samboy/lunacy/README.md

 # OS support and getting Lunacy

 This can be compiled as a tiny Windows binary, and it also compiles and runs in Linux.
+Since Lunacy is written in pure C, it should be able to compile pretty much anywhere else, but this has not been tested.

 Lunacy is available at [GitHub](https://github.com/samboy/lunacy), [Sourcehut](https://git.sr.ht/~samiam/Lunacy),